hydra3333/vapoursynth-cnr3/src/handover_documents/FINAL_DOCS/Document_B_CNR3_Restart_Work_Plan_and_Current_State_v3_2_5.md

     surface; Cnr3Data NOT resurrected), and touched no cache/VS/getFrame/diagnostics code.
-The test was added to the existing cnr3_cache_core_selftest runner (no new module yet — the baseline lacks .vcxproj, so new-module wiring could not be verified; revisit a separate pixel selftest module at P.2A/P.3A when the suite grows).
+The test was added to the existing cnr3_cache_core_selftest runner (no new module yet — the baseline lacks .vcxproj, so new-module wiring could not be verified; revisit a separate pixel selftest module at P.3A when the suite grows).

+P.2A PROVEN (committed 2026-06-19):
+    CMS07-P.2A (response-table configuration surface) is committed and pushed; count 34/34 (forced-fail 33/34, exit 1; verbose 34/34).
+It added an instance-agnostic config surface (Cnr3ResponseCurveKind{narrow,wide}; Cnr3ResponsePlaneConfig{threshold_8bit, strength_8bit,
+    curve}; Cnr3ResponseTableConfig{sample_peak, y, u, v}; Cnr3ResponseTables{...}) and helpers cnr3_scale_8bit_parameter_to_sample_peak, cnr3_response_table_geometry_for_sample_peak, and
+    build_cnr3_response_tables. build_cnr3_response_tables builds into a local object and publishes (via swap) only after Y, U and V all succeed — invalid config never partially overwrites an existing valid table set (proven byte-for-byte).
+The per-plane Y/U/V decomposition matches the authoritative old build_cnr3_lookup_tables exactly (mode[0/1/2]->Y/U/V curve;
+    n=threshold, m=strength).
+It did NOT resurrect Cnr3Data, parse VSMap or mode strings, or wire any VS/getFrame/cache/diagnostics code.
+Two source-verified facts now load-bearing for the pixel arc (see Role Handover v1.2 pixel-arc reference):
+      - 8-bit->native scaling = (clamp(value,0,255) * sample_peak + 127) / 255, int64-widened,
+        round-to-nearest.
+VERIFIED EXACT against scale_8bit_parameter_to_bit_depth() in
+        superseded_by_v7/vapoursynth-Cnr3.cpp (faithful salvage, not invented).
+True CNR2 origin to be re-confirmed at P.3A.
+      - Geometry (offset=sample_peak, size=sample_peak*2+1; 255/511 at 8-bit) differs from the old
+        source (offset=sample_peak+1, size=offset*2+1; 256/513) but is PROVEN lookup-equivalent
+        across the full signed-difference range [-255,+255] (old +1/+2 left two never-read slots).
+        P.2A's tighter geometry is the forward convention; documented as deliberately divergent.

 NEXT — downstream of the now-proven cache core, continuing the pixel arc:
+    1. P.3A — weighted blend (THE NEXT PHASE; not yet proposed).
+Builds on the P.1A/P.2A tables.
+       At P.3A, Dave UPLOADS CNR2/vscnr2 source so the designer can (a) verify the blend arithmetic line-by-line against the true reference AND (b) retro-confirm P.2A's scaling/geometry/ signedness against the true origin.
+The blend is the load-bearing place for the signed/unsigned + overflow concern: per CNR2 source the blend is dst = (weight*prev + (shift - weight)*cur + shift1) >> shift2 with weight as int64_t, shift2 = depth<<1 (2*depth), shift = 1LL << shift2 — native pixel depth, int64 ACCUMULATOR
+       (NOT pixel promote/demote); this is the "Fixed high bit depth chroma overflow" fix.
+See the Role Handover v1.2 review checklist for exactly what to hunt (signed stays signed; int64 accumulator; shift2=2*depth and rounding shift1 match CNR2; no unsigned intermediate wrap;
-    1. P.2A — pixel-configuration parameter surface for response tables (THE NEXT PHASE; not yet proposed).
-This is likely where the deliberately-deferred config/parameter parsing begins to be designed (the eventual home for what build_cnr3_lookup_tables used to do, rebuilt cleanly — NOT by resurrecting Cnr3Data).
-Propose scope as text first, with the proof approach and any salvage targets established before any patch.
+       table-index out-of-range at extreme pixels).
+Propose scope as text first, with CNR2 attached, proof approach and salvage targets established, before any patch.
-    2. Remaining pixel phases (P.3A weighted blend — builds on the P.1A tables; P.4A
-       downsampled-luma; P.5A explicit-previous-output frame-processing core; P.6A
-       scene-change / recursive-reset).
+    2. Remaining pixel phases (P.4A downsampled-luma — 2x2 box average of luma onto the chroma grid, feeding the chroma blend decision, NOT a luma filter; P.5A explicit-previous-output frame-processing core; P.6A scene-change / recursive-reset).
 Salvage per-case with approval from the high-value inventoried files (see §8.5): the explicit-previous-output processing core, the memory diagnostics.
-CNR2 / vscnr2 is pixel-maths reference ONLY (never its recovery/predecessor logic — see R-ARCH-06).
+CNR2 / vscnr2 is pixel-maths reference ONLY (never its recovery/predecessor logic — see R-ARCH-06; CNR2's last_frame!=n-1 -> use source[n-1] is the very approximation CNR3's cache replaces with exact output[n-1] recovery).
     3. VapourSynth getFrame integration (arInitial/arAllFramesReady), source request/ retrieve lifecycle, return-transfer.
 The Category-B developer-alert (CMS §9.6.4) belongs here, at integration/error-mapping time: it is the EMISSION half of what the